Residency

 Greece offers one of Europe’s most accessible residency programs, attracting investors and families alike.

-The Golden Visa program allows property or fund investments starting at €250,000, with no need to live in the country to keep residency status.
+The Golden Visa program allows property investments from €400,000–€800,000 depending on location (€250,000 only for special restoration projects), with no need to live in the country to keep residency status.
 Greece also provides a financially independent route for retirees and a newer digital nomad visa for remote professionals.

 With its warm climate, rich culture, and affordable Mediterranean lifestyle, it’s a strong choice for long-term relocation or investment.